-Because the interim Health Advisories for PFOS and PFOA are based on draft analyses that are still undergoing review by the EPA's Science Advisory Board, are below quantifiable limits, and are non-regulatory levels, DoD is instead looking to EPA to promulgate a regulatory drinking water standard.
+Because the interim Health Advisories for PFOS and PFOA are based on draft analyses that are still undergoing review by the EPA's Science Advisory Board, are below quantifiable limits, and are nonregulatory levels, DoD is instead looking to EPA to promulgate a regulatory drinking water standard, which is anticipated by the end of this year.
 DoD looks forward to the clarity that a nationwide regulatory standard for PFOS and PFOA in drinking water will provide.